What is 5S in Lean?

 Step 3: Seiso – Shine

 Seiso describes the daily activity of cleaning and keeping a work area as neat as possible.
-A team member should make sure the floors are clean and the machinery is free of grime.
-As an operator cleans their equipment, they will also notice whether the machinery is still working, which helps with maintenance.
+For example, a workshop employee should make sure the floors are clean (minimizing the risk of slipping) and the machinery is free of grime (minimizing the risk of accidents, wear and tear).
+When cleaning the equipment, the operator can also determine whether the machines are defective and can carry out minor maintenance.

 An important point here is that the equipment operator is the best person to keep it clean and in order, the act of cleaning it should therefore not be done by a cleanup crew - that would be a waste.
 Companies, in which leaders are not living the 5S by example in their environments, are merely paying lip service to the concept.
 Leaders’ involvement and leading of the 5S initiative prevents workers from feeling patronized and spreads the 5S-led improvements across all layers of the organization.